onurergun316/ADM-HW2/README.md

                   00:00:00	02:59:59
                   03:00:00	05:59:59

-      4.RQ 4 - As Steam is a worldwide platform, the reviews can be done in many languages.
+4. RQ 4 - As Steam is a worldwide platform, the reviews can be done in many languages.
 Let's extract some information about it.

       RQ 5 -